morteza-sharifi1/predict-house-price-/README.md

-# predict house price app
+# House price forecasting app

 This repository contains a web app for predicting prices based on features using XGBoost.
 The app is built with Flask.